Software Company Founder in Quebec with a $5M Share Sale: Navigating the 53.31% Top Rate in 2026

 3. Build the income-replacement portfolio ($3M+)

 At 47, Marc is not yet drawing CPP or OAS.
 If he steps away from employment entirely, the portfolio must replace his working income for 18 to 23 years until public pensions kick in at 65 to 70.
 A globally diversified portfolio of low-cost ETFs — balanced between Canadian equity (for the dividend tax credit), international equity, and fixed income — forms the core.
-At a 3.5% to 4% sustainable withdrawal rate, $3M supports $105,000 to $120,000 per year of pre-tax income, roughly in line with a senior software executive's after-tax living standard.
+At a 3.5% to 4% sustainable withdrawal rate, $3.5M supports $122,000 to $140,000 per year of pre-tax income, comfortably above a senior software executive's after-tax living standard.

 4. Tax provision reserve